sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

     "version_t": {
       "title": "Version",
-      "description": "Sepcifies a version string with a simple hierarchical counter model to denote clearly the evolution of the content of the document.
+      "description": "Specifies a version string with a simple hierarchical counter model to denote clearly the evolution of the content of the document.
 Format must be understood as 'major.minor.patch.build' version.", "examples": [
         "1",
         "0.9",